 Bedroom one with fixed double bed, side cabinets and double wardrobe.

-Bedroom two with zip and link beds which can be set up as 6' super king double or 3' twins as required.
+Bedroom two with two 3' single beds as required.
 Hanging space, side tables.

 Family bathroom with bath and shower over, basin, WC, heated towel rail.